We use Live Facial Recognition to help tackle serious violence, gun and knife crime, child sexual exploitation and help protect the vulnerable.

 We always explain why we’ve stopped someone; we also give them a leaflet that explains how they can contact us to ask further questions.

 The system will only keep images that have generated an alert, these are kept for up to 31 days or, if an arrest is made, until any investigation or judicial process is concluded.

 The biometric data of those who don't cause an alert is automatically and immediately deleted.
 The LFR system also records CCTV footage, we keep that footage for up to 31 days.

 Anyone can decide not to walk past the LFR system; it's not an offence or considered ‘obstruction’ to avoid it.

 How we’re using facial recognition

-The Met has completed a trial of the Live Facial Recognition technology to find out if it's a useful policing tactic to deter and prevent crime and bring wanted criminals to justice.
+We completed ten trials using Live Facial Recognition technology to find out if it was a useful policing tactic to deter and prevent crime and bring wanted criminals to justice.

-information leaflets handed out to the public
+provide information leaflets to give to the public

 How the law lets us use facial recognition

 These laws and legislation allow us to use facial recognition in the way we’ve described: